tjhickey724/pythonintro/courses/cs10aBrandeisSum25.md

 __NOTE__ I don't have office hours today...

+Look at Zybooks analytics
+* about half of class has completed the Ch1 problems
+* the average time is about 1 hour

 Today we cover
 [Chapter 2: Expressions](https://openstax.org/books/introduction-python-programming/pages/2-1-the-python-shell)
 in the OpenStax text.
 We will do some of the problems in the openstax book answering the